Guides for SE student projects »

 JavaFX tutorial part 2 - Creating a GUI for Duke

-In this tutorial, we will be creating a GUI for Duke from scratch based on the following mockup.
+In this part of the tutorial, we will be creating a GUI for Duke from scratch based on the following mockup.

 JavaFX controls